 If you have a high concentration of Demodex, the feeling of crawling on your scalp is likely related to that.

 Ozidex is an Australian company that has developed a product exclusively formulated to fightDemodex mites.
 This unique product is PROCUTiN and can eliminate Demodex on your scalp and body, as well as surrounding surfaces.

-PROCUTiN, on the other hand, may also be effective in eliminating a variety of other parasites, such as head lice.
+PROCUTiN may also be effective against a variety of other parasites, such as head lice.
 Many of our customers have reported that PROCUTiN removes lice, insects and bugs.
 For this reason, this product may be effective in eliminating other real causes of the crawling sensation.

 So, try it, and share the result with us.

 Furthermore, PROCUTiN contains antifungal and antibacterial compounds that can remove harmful bacteria and fungi that cause itching.
 You can reclaim your skin health by eliminating them.